IntellectualSites/documentation/plotsquared/configuration/worlds.yml.md

       filling: minecraft:stone
       # Whether or not plots should be merged
       auto_merge: false
-      # Wheather the plot should have a bedrock layer at the bottom
+      # Whether the plot should have a bedrock layer at the bottom
       bedrock: true
       # Whether or not signs should be created at the corner of a plot
       create_signs: true